bgermann/cforms2/readme.txt

 == Upgrade Notice ==

+= 14.13 =
+This release contains a security fix!
+Some features were removed for the fix.
+Please have a look at the changelog.

 = 14.12 =
 RSS support is removed.
 If you depend on it, please try Contact Form DB's RSS support.
 WordPress comment support and Tell-a-Friend support is removed, too.